isnendyankp/formvalidator.github.io/README.md

-﻿in this project, I learned how to create a formvalidation on the web.
+﻿in this project, I learned how to create a form validation on the web.
 And also this project uses many reference tools and guides.
 Links :

 1.HTML Form: https://www.w3schools.com/html/html_forms.asp